-- 1) Taxes and tips relating to a business meal or entertainment activity, - 2) Cover charges for admission to a nightclub, - 3) Rent paid for a room in which you hold a dinner or cocktail party, and - annor or ocontain party, and arena.
+- 1. Taxes and tips relating to a business meal or entertainment activity, - Cover charges for admission to a nightclub, - 3.
+Rent paid for a room in which you hold a dinner or cocktail party, and - 4.
+Amounts paid for parking at a sports arena.

 However, the cost of transportation to and from a business meal or a business-related entertainment activity is not subject to the 50% limit.